In honor of what would have been my mother’s 102 birthday on September 1, I am sharing with you, my readers, one of her wonderful stories.

 My Zayde’s legacy lives on through his great grand children.
 All of the children have at least one of the pieces of furniture we purchased with my Zayde’s trust fund in their home.
 The maple bedroom set, which moved with us our entire marriage, eventually settled in our bedroom in our cottage in Lake Champlain.
 My son Jay and his wife Leslie, who purchased the cottage in 2000, now have the set.
 Marilyn and Larry have a table and a bookcase in their home in Florida.

 And Becky?
-Louis died two years before Becky, and at that time it was found that he had a condition that had prevented him from ever having children.
+Louis died two years before Becky.
+It was at that time it was found that he had a condition that had prevented him from ever having children.
 After all those years of abusing my poor aunt, he was the one who was to blame.
 Two years later, my aunt died of cancer, and problems created by the multiple miscarriages.
 My only regret is that I did not spend more time with Becky.